Who is my academic advisor?

 Students may register for a maximum of 12 credits, including a maximum of six credits from correspondence courses, during the spring/summer term.
 Exceptions must be approved by an academic dean by submitting the dean’s permission request form through Connect.

-Can I take a correspondence course?
+Can I take a self-directed distance learning course?

 This is my second year at Mount Allison and I have completed prerequisites for a course.
 Why can't I register?